absoludity/blog/content/post/flipping-coin-analogy-quantum-computing-limitation.md

 $$
 again with the knowledge that the top number represents the probability of \\(\text{HHH}\\), followed by \\(\text{HHT}\\), \\(\text{HTH}\\), etc. through to \\(\text{TTT}\\).

-So now, given the two possible outcomes for coin A, two possible outcomes for coin B and two possible outcomes for coin C, we need \\(2\times 2\times 2 = 8\\) numbers to represent the 8 separate possible outcomes.
+So now, given the two possible outcomes for coin A, two possible outcomes for coin B and two possible outcomes for coin C, we need \\(2\times 2\times 2 = 2^{3} = 8\\) numbers to represent the 8 separate possible outcomes.
 This is only slightly larger than the 6 numbers we needed above for the product state of the three coins.

 ## Exponential requirements for more coin flips

-So if we have 5 coins, we'll need \\(5\times 2 = 10\\) numbers to represent the state as the product state - the product of 5 individual coin states, but if we expand that product out to obtain the expanded system state with a separate probability for each possible outcome, we'll have \\(2^5 = 32\\) possible outcomes needing 32 numbers to represent the probability of each possible outcome.
-That's a state vector that looks something like:
+So if we have 5 coins, we'll need \\(5\times 2 = 10\\) numbers to represent the state as the product state - the product of 5 individual coin states, but if we expand that product out to obtain the expanded system state with a separate probability for each possible outcome, we'll have \\(2\times 2 \times 2 \times 2 \times 2 = 2^5 = 32\\) possible system states for the five coins (\\(\text{HHHHH, HHHHT, HHHTH,}\\)... etc.) needing 32 numbers to represent the system state, with the  state vector looking something like:

 $$
 \psi_{ABCDE} = \begin{pmatrix}\frac{1}{32} \\\\[1ex] \frac{1}{32} \\\\[1ex] \frac{1}{32} \\\\[1ex] \frac{1}{32} \\\\[1ex] \frac{1}{32} \\\\[1ex] \frac{1}{32} \\\\[1ex] \vdots \\\\[1ex] \frac{1}{32}\end{pmatrix}
 $$
 but much longer (ie. with 32 numbers in total).
-So rather than the 10 numbers needed to express the same system as a *product state*, we need 32 for the state vector.
+So rather than the \\(5\times 2 = 10\\) numbers needed to express the same system as a *product of individual states*, we need 32 numbers for the state vector.

 This difference between the how many numbers are needed to represent the *product state* versus the state vector diverges very quickly: